-Gereon Quick is an Associate Professor at the Department of Mathematical Sciences and is a member of the Geometry/topology group.
+Gereon Quick is a Professor at the Department of Mathematical Sciences and currently head of the Geometry & Topology group.

-He has an MSc in Mathematics from Cambridge University, UK, a DEA in Mathematics from Université Pierre et Marie Curie in Paris, France, a PhD and Habilitation in Mathematics from Universität Münster, Germany.
+He has an MSc in Mathematics from University of Cambridge, UK, a DEA in Mathematics from Université Pierre et Marie Curie in Paris, France, a PhD and Habilitation in Mathematics from Universität Münster, Germany.
 As a postdoc he continued his research in Münster, at LMU München, at the University of Tokyo, at the IAS in Princeton and at Harvard University, USA.

 Main research interests